HeuristicKB/Rock-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissor-Game
-This game developed in JavaScript using HTML and CSS.
+This simple game developed in JavaScript using HTML and CSS.
+This game you can play with your computer.

 Run this project on your computer/laptop follow below steps:-